afrase/kodiswift/docs/patterns.rst

 this case we need to pass the update_listing=True parameter so we must call it explictly.

-Setting update_listing to True, notifies XBMC that we are paginating, and that every new page should *not* be a new entry in the history.
+Setting update_listing to True, notifies Kodi that we are paginating, and that every new page should *not* be a new entry in the history.